A claim is a request for coverage or reimbursement for a loss incurred. The City of Eugene provides coverage for:

 - To request a claim form, contact the Claims Team by phone or e-mail.

-- Claims delivered in person or by mail will be recorded on the date received by the ERC.
+- Claims delivered in person or by mail will be recorded on the date received by the Employee Resource Center.
 Claims faxed or e-mailed and received before the close of the business day will be recorded as received on that date.
 All claims delivered after business hours (5 p.m.) will be recorded as received on the next business day.

 As a Total Worker Health® employer, it is our intention to create safe work conditions for all employees through regular safety assessment and preventative action.
 When an injury does occur on the job, our Workers' Compensation program assists injured employees to recover their health and productive employment as soon as practical.